daronphang/programming-resources/cloud-computing/AWS/services/integration/products.md

 - Standard: Best-effort ordering and may contain duplication (unlimited messages per second)
 - FIFO: Order is guaranteed (300 messages per second)

+### Features

+- Supports DLQ for items that were undeliverable

 ## SQS (Simple Queue Service)

-SQS is a message queuing service.
+SQS is a highly-managed message queuing service.
 Using SQS, you can send, store, and receive messages between software components, without losing messages or requiring other services to be available.

 In SQS, an application sends messages into the queue.
 A user or service retrieves a message from the queue, processes it, and then deletes it from the queue.
 Messages are kept up to 14 days.